MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 }
 ```

 1. Initialize the message processing.
-There are two steps involved in this task.
+Two steps are involved in this task.

-    1. Initialize the execution result that is used to track the processing of the message.
+    1. Initialize the execution result that tracks the processing of the message.

     1. Acknowledge the provider message in Intelligent Order Management so you can track, retry, and display the processing state.
-This is a Power Automate action that Intelligent Order Management introduces.
+This step is a Power Automate action that Intelligent Order Management introduces.
 This action is called **Acknowledge Provider message request in IOM**.
 This action has the following required parameters.

         1. **PowerAutomateWorkflowId**: WorkflowId on the message handler definition.
-You can retrieve this by having a compose function with workflow()\['tags'\].
+Retrieve this value by using a compose function with `workflow()['tags']`.

-        1. **PowerAutomateRunId**: The unique identifier for the Power Automate run that received the message and allows the pipeline to retry the processing and link the execution logs.
-You can retrieve this by having a compose function with workflow()\['run'\]?\['name'\].
+        1. **PowerAutomateRunId**: The unique identifier for the Power Automate run that received the message.
+This identifier allows the pipeline to retry the processing and link the execution logs.
+Retrieve this value by using a compose function with `workflow()['run']?['name']`.

         1. **ProviderMessageExternalRequestId**: An identifier for the message sent.
-If no identifier is present, a GUID can be generated.
-This identifier is used by the pipeline to help prevent the sender from sending duplicate messages.
-The identifier is dependent on the source payload.
-For example: concat(triggerOutputs()?\['body'\]?\['type'\]?\['name'\], '\_', triggerOutputs()?\['body'\]?\['ID'\]).
+If no identifier is present, generate a GUID.
+The pipeline uses this identifier to help prevent the sender from sending duplicate messages.
+The identifier depends on the source payload.
+For example: `concat(triggerOutputs()?['body']?['type']?['name'], '_', triggerOutputs()?['body']?['ID'])`.

 :::image type="content" source="media/acknowledge.png" alt-text="Screenshot of Acknowledge provider message request screen.":::

-1. The provider transformation you defined earlier retrieves the input data and transform it.
+1. The provider transformation you defined earlier retrieves the input data and transforms it.
 Intelligent Order Management provides an out-of-box child-flow called **IOM Provider Transformer** that executes the transformation.
 Add the following details to process the event or message:

     1. **Provider name**: The name of the provider linked to the message handler.
 This value must be the same name as your provider transformation.